siderolabs/talos/website/content/docs/v0.10/Single Board Computers/rpi_4.md

 ```

 Once the interactive installation is applied, the cluster will form and you can then use `kubectl`.

+> Note: if you have an HDMI display attached and it shows only a rainbow splash,
+> please use the other HDMI port, the one closest to the power/USB-C port.

 ## Retrieve the `kubeconfig`